Kiszuriwalilibori/cryptocurrency/README.md

 - besides many changes of rather formal type (var's names) cryptocurrencyform is visible from the very beginning but is not active

+### 2.1.1

+- besides many invisible or formal changes, the bug which caused long cryptocurrency names to overfill its container is fixed.
+Also, the event when crypto has no price is better handled

 ## TODO

 001 implementation for INWESTUJ